 I am wondering about the following things I’ve read recently.
-While sounding esoteric they might actually be relevant in a group with the title creativity,
+While sounding esoteric, they might actually be relevant in a group with the title creativity,

-The first is a short statement by Arthur Rimbaud a French Poet
+The first is a short statement by Arthur Rimbaud, a French Poet

-The poet makes himself a seer by a lengthy, massive and deliberate disordering of all the senses”
+“I say a man must be a seer.
+Make oneself a seer.
+The poet makes himself a seer by a lengthy, massive and deliberate disordering of all the senses.”

-“Creativity is a compulsive human urge which demands ritual actions or routine responses and is valid only when one is trading beyond experiences.
+“Creativity is a compulsive human urge which demands ritual actions or routine responses and is valid only when one is trading beyond experiences.”

-Of course what might appear to be a spontaneous thought may well have been a long time cooking in the unconscious.”
+Of course, what might appear to be a spontaneous thought may well have been a long time cooking in the unconscious.”

-This is something I personally do alot of and it is something that has come to influence almost all of my art practice.
-I know how difficult it is to do and the consequences of doing it are sometimes very confusing.
-Sometimes by reassigning meaning you actually rub up against society and the norms of society which can be very powerful things.
-But generally out of that confusion comes a moment of absolute inspiration.
+This is something I personally do a lot of and it has come to influence almost all of my art practice.
+I know how difficult it is to do and its consequences are sometimes very confusing.
+Sometimes by reassigning meaning, you actually rub up against society and the norms of society, which can be very powerful things.
+But generally, out of that Confusion comes a moment of absolute inspiration.
 This is the creative thought.
-This is the new thought, this is what allows me to percieve the future and this would never have come to me if I had been told the intention of the lesson.
-Confusion can be a good thing and I wonder how much of it do we allow our students to live in it.
+This is a new thought, this is what allows me to perceive the future, and this would never have come to me if I had been told the intention of the lesson.
+So confusion can be a good thing.
+I wonder how much we allow our students to live in it.

-Feel free to comment, these are just thoughts I am trying to better formulate in my own mind when it comes to teaching practice.
+Feel free to comment; these are just thoughts I am trying to better formulate in my own mind regarding teaching practice.